Afcon 2019: Amr Warda axed from Egypt squad for disciplinary reasons | Goal.com

 Afcon 2019: Amr Warda axed from Egypt squad for disciplinary reasons

-Egypt winger Amr Warda has been sent home from the Africa Cup of Nations hosts' squad due to disciplinary reasons, the Egypt Football Federation (EFA) confirmed on Wednesday.
+Egypt winger Amr Warda has been sent home from the Africa Cup of Nations hosts' squad due to disciplinary reasons, the Egypt Football Association (EFA) confirmed on Wednesday.

 The wideman was a second-half substitute in the Pharaohs’ 1-0 win over Zimbabwe in their Afcon opener on Friday, but recent allegations on social media has forced the nation’s federation into a decision.